gnes-ai/gnes/README.md

 pip install gnes
 ```

-Note that this will only install a *"barebone"* version of GNES, consists of **the minimal dependencies** for running GNES. *No* third-party pretrained models, deep learning/NLP/CV packages are installed.
+Note that this will only install a *"barebone"* version of GNES, consists of **the minimal dependencies** for running GNES, i.e. *no third-party pretrained models, deep learning/NLP/CV packages are installed*.
 We make this setup as the default installation behavior as in GNES models serve as plugins, and a model interested to NLP engineers may not be interested to CV engineers.

 To enable the full functionalities and dependencies, you may install GNES via:
 ```bash
 pip install gnes[all]
 ```

-Or cherry-picking the dependencies according to the table below:
+:cherries: Or cherry-picking the dependencies according to the table below:

 <details>
  <summary>List of cherry-picked dependencies (click to expand...)</summary>